reactive-firewall/multicast/docs/CI.md

 ## Dev Dependency Testing
 ***

 ### In a rush to get this module working?
-Then try using this with your own test:
+Then try using this with your own test

 ```bash
 #cd  /MY-AWESOME-DEV-PATH/multicast